 · Is it constitutional (in the US) or moral/ethical to demand similar financial surveillance from the makers of software or from individuals (in addition to typical intermediaries)?

 The culture and jurisdiction in which the financial transaction takes place will dictate the level of surveillance and financial privacy available.
 Currently, people are still familiar with and have a certain expectation of financial privacy through the means of cash, whilst card and online transactions are becoming easier to monitor.
 This collection of financial transactions directly, and indirectly, reveals much about us in relation to our credit histories, incomes, preferences for leisure, shopping habits, and our movements generally (inferred through public transport fares/road tolls/fuel payments).
 This has inevitably fuelled a resistance against constant surveillance from the institutions and government which resonates with the cryptocurrency community.
 Such desire for financial privacy is also what Satoshi Nakamoto alluded to in the publication of Bitcoin’s whitepaper in 2008.
-Indeed, it could be argued that the right to privacy is a fundamental one, enshrined under article 17 of the International Covenant on Civil and Political Rights,
+Indeed, it could be argued that the right to privacy is a fundamental one, enshrined under article 17 of the International Covenant on Civil and Political Rights,61 and (in the case of unreasonable searches by the state) the Fourth Amendment to the United States Constitution.

 Accordingly, the work behind Zero-knowledge proof technology, including the distinction between Succinct Non-interactive Arguments of Knowledge (“SNARKs”) and Succinct Transparent Arguments of Knowledge (“STARKs”), poses the idea of masking the current data points involved in a blockchain transaction (including the sending address, receiving address and the amount of tokens), which will make the platform more attractive to privacy-focused users.
 In addition, this will have big implications on privacy, which will further down the track also lead to discussions around the concept of secrecy.

 In this regard, from an ethical standpoint at the very least, it could be argued that for Financial Intelligence Units/law enforcement to target the head of the supply chain of financial (surveillance) software in its developers can be considered quite an overreach.
 To demand the latter to conduct financial surveillance rather than intermediaries, whose conduct is regulated by AML laws, could constitute a morally, and ethically, hazardous delegation of executive power.
-It therefore raises the question of whether financial surveillance, especially when it breaches our fundamental right to privacy under the International Covenant on Civil and Political Rights,
+It therefore raises the question of whether financial surveillance, especially when it breaches our fundamental right to privacy under the International Covenant on Civil and Political Rights,62 should be conducted by only Financial Intelligence Units/law enforcement (their activity being subject to agencies’ own legislation, and sometimes merits review) and by the intermediary regulated by AML laws.
+After all, the application of these laws to the activity of these entities when conducting financial surveillance could be argued to mitigate said hazards.
+This is because the mentioned laws are targeted at preserving the public interest and have been made by an elected Parliament (a product of the democratic process).
+In essence, the question is whether the moral/ethical hazard in demanding the makers of software to conduct financial surveillance is mitigated by being enshrined in an Act of Parliament (such as extending the AML regime to them), that too after meaningful consultation with stakeholders.
+This step even could be a bulwark against the coersion of financial software providers into weakening their products’ encryption standards to allow Financial Intelligence Units/law enforcement to conduct surveillance on users.

 But even then, one should question whether there is a moral/ethical issue with financial surveillance being conducted by the actual developers of software.
 Such a stance could be based on the argument that morality/ethics-based oppositions to such surveillance are outweighed by the public safety reasoning for financial surveillance.
-This is especially so if criminals are using such software (e.g., wallet software), but not the services of regulated intermediaries (e.g., traditional banks and cryptocurrency exchanges), thus presenting a financial intelligence gap regulators must plug.
+This is especially so if criminals are using such software (e.g., wallet software), but not the services of regulated intermediaries (e.g., traditional banks and cryptocurrency exchanges), thus presenting a financial intelligence gap regulators must plug.63 Such a risk may be enhanced in cases of criminals leveraging the anonymity provided by some cryptocurrencies in peer-to-peer transfers to their associates.64 From a morality lens, it could even be argued that the fundamental right to privacy of a few (criminals using software, but not the services of regulated intermediaries) could be permissibly infringed to protect the fundamental right to life of the many (e.g., law-abiding citizens shot by guns bought with the proceeds of crime).
+Furthermore, one should remember that it would be quite unusual for a Financial Intelligence Unit/law enforcement agency to, without legislative authority, or warrant, simply coerce a software provider into conducting financial surveillance.
+Hence, the people, collectively speaking, can hold the instruments of the state accountable through the Parliament, and judges determining the scope of such surveillance.
+This should alleviate any moral/ethical hazards, and thus outweigh the opposing argument that there are such hazards with demanding the surveillance this question is concerned with.

 · Who is liable for the platform—software makers or individuals who run the platform?